Models of protein production along the cell cycle: an investigation of possible sources of noise: Results

 \subsection{Model and Parameter Sensitivity}

-The complete model supposes a series of modeling and parameter choices that might legitimately influence the protein production.
-We have analyzed several of these aspects and have shown that they do not appear to significantly change the results previously presented. \begin{description} \item [{Quantity of free RNA-polymerases and ribosomes}] The average concentrations of free RNA-polymerases and ribosomes in a cell cannot be deduced from Taniguchi~et al. They are nevertheless needed to estimate the parameters of our model, see Section~\ref{subsec:S_mod3_param}.
-Globally, one can expect to have a low concentration of free ribosomes and a higher concentration of free RNA-polymerases, see Section~\ref{subsec:F-RNAP-and_ribo}.
+The complete model supposes a series of modeling and parameter choices that might legitimately influence protein production.
+We have analyzed several of these aspects and have shown that they do not appear to significantly change the results previously presented. \begin{description} \item [{Quantity of free RNA-polymerases and ribosomes}.]
+The average concentration of free RNA-polymerases and ribosomes in a cell cannot be deduced from Taniguchi~et al. They are nevertheless needed to estimate the parameters of our model, see Section 3.3 of S1~Appendix.
+Globally, one can expect to have a low concentration of free ribosomes and a higher concentration of free RNA-polymerases, see Section~3.5.1 of S1~Appendix.
 But precise numbers seem to be difficult to obtain.
-We therefore perform several simulations different values for these concentrations (for each macro-molecule, a concentration taking successively 1, 10, 100 and 1000~$\text{copies}/\text{\textmu m}^3$), without significant changes.
-See Section~\ref{sec:Impact-RNAP-ribo} for details.

-\item [{Additional Genes}] As previously said, to perform our first simulations, only 841 genes from which the average mRNA and protein concentration have been measured in Tanuguchi~et~al. are considered.
+We therefore perform several simulations with different values for these concentrations (for each macromolecule, a concentration taking successively 1, 10, 100 and 1000~$\text{copies}/\text{\textmu m}^3$), without significant changes.
+See S4~Fig and Section~3.5 of S1~Appendix for details. \item [{Additional Genes}.]
+As previously said, to perform our first simulations, only 841 genes from which the average mRNA and protein concentration have been measured in Tanuguchi~et~al. are considered.
 To have a pool of proteins that might represent a global gene expression in \emph{E. coli}, we studied the case of a simulation with a set of genes that represent about 2000 genes, more in accordance to the expected number of genes expressed in a growing condition.
-To propose realistic parameters for these fictional genes, we sample them according to different empirical distributions observed in the empirical data, and also by taking into account the possible correlations observed (the correlation that exists between the average mRNA and protein production for instance).
-Details can be found in Section~\ref{subsec:S_Other-Additional-genes}.
+To propose realistic parameters for these fictional genes, we sample them according to different empirical distributions observed in the empirical data, and also by taking into account the possible correlations observed (the correlation that exists between the average mRNA and protein concentration for instance).
+See Figure~\ref{fig:additional-genes} and Section~3.6.1 of S1~Appendix.
+No changes in protein concentration variance is observed.